List of air operations during the Battle of Europe: 1945

 12 March: The RAF drop 4,851 tonnes of bombs on Dortmund using 1108 aircraft (748 Lancasters, 292 Halifaxes, 68 Mosquitos).
 Up to 98% of buildings in the city center are destroyed.
 It would be the heaviest raid on a single target in World War II.

 14 March: A railway viaduct at Bielefeld is destroyed by the first Grand Slam bomb to be dropped in combat by an Avro Lancaster.
 The attack by No. 617 Squadron RAF succeeds after 54 attacks using smaller bombs had failed.

 17 March: Adolf Hitler orders the SS to fire V-2 rockets at the Ludendorff Bridge during the Battle of Remagen.
 All 11 missiles miss; none land closer than 500 m from the bridge.

 18 March: The largest number of Me 262s to date launch their most concentrated attacks against Allied bomber formation.
 Mission 894 attacking Berlin (1,329 bombers and 733 fighters) loses 13 bombers and 6 fighters.
 The AAF claim 25 Luftwaffe aircraft.

 22 March: Two hundred L-4 Grasshopper spotter planes each carrying one armed infantryman (instead of an observer) cross the Rhine to form a bridgehead for the US 3rd Army near Oppenheim.
-(Light aviation became a major part of the US Army's Field Artillery fire detection center on 4 June 1942).
+(Light aviation became a major part of the US Army's Field Artillery fire detection center on 4 June 1942.)

-29 March: At 9am, the last V-1 flying bomb to hit Britain struck a field near Datchworth a village in Hertfordshire, England.
+29 March: At 9am, the last V-1 flying bomb to hit Britain struck a field near Datchworth, a village in Hertfordshire, England.

 10 April: An Arado Ar 234, based in Nazi-occupied Denmark, conducts an unmolested reconnaissance mission over northern Scotland.
 It is the final Luftwaffe operation over the British Isles.

 19 April: The last RAF air operation using Grand Slam bombs in Europe takes place over Heligoland.
 Twenty aircraft from 617 Squadron, six with Grand Slams and the remainder with smaller Tallboy bombs, along with 16 aircraft from 9 Squadron attack the island's coastal gun-batteries.
 No aircraft were lost.
 A total of 42 Grand Slams were dropped in air operations over Germany.

 25 April: The last Eighth Air Force full-scale mission in the ETO hit the Škoda Works at Pilsen in Czechoslovakia (B-17s), while B-24s bombed rail complexes surrounding Hitler's Berchtesgaden.

-2 May: A RAF mosquito from 608 squadron in Norfolk conducts the last British bombing raid of the war over Nazi Germany.
+2 May: An RAF Mosquito from 608 squadron in Norfolk conducts the last British bombing raid of the war over Nazi Germany.
 It dropped a 4,000lb bomb on the naval port at Kiel.

 3 May: Typhoons of 83 Group from the 2nd Tactical Air Force attack the passenger liners Cap Arcona, Thielbek, Athen, and Deutschland moored in the Bay of Lübeck (Baltic Sea).
 Hundreds of concentration camp prisoners are killed on the sinking ships because intelligence they are on board is not passed on to the flight crews.

 7 May: The final European dogfight of World War II, between a small American L-4 Grasshopper liaison aircraft using personal .45 caliber pistols, and a small German liaison aircraft, a Fieseler Fi 156 Storch, forced the German aircrew to land and surrender.